Knowledge is distributed — so knowledge systems must be too

 Openness

-Decentralised, on-demand expert pool of young and old experts and organisations
+Decentralised, on-demand expert pool across generations and organisations

 Digital delivery

-On-demand briefings, calls and consortia for crisis situations
+On-demand briefings, calls and consortia for crisis support

 Customisation